Norfolk and Western 2300

-Norfolk and Western 2300, also known as the Jawn Henry, was a single experimental steam turbine locomotive of the Norfolk and Western Railway.
+Norfolk and Western 2300, also known as the Jawn Henry, was a single experimental steam turbine locomotive of the Norfolk and Western Railway in the United States.
 The N&W placed it in the TE class.
 It was nicknamed "the Jawn Henry" after the legend of John Henry, a rock driller who famously raced against a steam drill and won, only to die immediately afterwards.
 It was designed to demonstrate the advantages of steam turbines espoused by Baldwin Chief Engineer Ralph P. Johnson.
 It was the longest steam locomotive ever built.

 The unit looked similar to the Chesapeake and Ohio class M-1 turbines but differed mechanically; it was a C+C-C+C with a Babcock & Wilcox water-tube boiler with automatic controls.
 The boiler controls were sometimes problematic, and as with the C&O turbines coal dust and water got into the electric traction motors.
 Number 2300 was retired, stricken from the N&W roster on January 4, 1958, and scrapped later in 1961.

-History
+History 1954-1961

 The order for the N&W 2300 was submitted to the Baldwin-Lima-Hamilton Corporation in 1954 and subsequently completed and launched in May that same year.
 Its boiler operated at 600 psi, more than the average ~300-330 psi locomotives of the time.
 It had 175000 lbf of starting tractive effort and 144000 lbf at 10 mph.
-However, the design performed at a 15% speed disadvantage over 12 mph compared to the N&W Class As (which stopped production four years prior).
+However, the design performed at a 15% speed disadvantage (over 12 mph) compared to the Norfolk and Western A Class (which stopped production four years prior) and its attempt to replace the Norfolk and Western Railway's Y6b locomotives failed completely.

 Other shortcomings included the very high cost of production, more than the Class A's and other competing Baldwin designs of the time.
 Its very complex controls took new engineers longer to learn, leading to higher downtime and training costs as well as difficulty when coupling to a train.
 Its size was too large for any N&W turntables and the firebox led to issues with coal dust and ash.
+It was retired from pulling and helping freight trains in 1958 and scrapped in 1961.
+The locomotive had 24 traction motor locomotive wheels and a separate 12 wheel water tender while the C&O M1 locomotives designed to pull the Chessie Streamliner had 28 traction motor locomotive wheels and a separate 12 wheel water tender.